chem-data-extraction/Cyclic_peptides_binding_to_protein_targets/README.md

 ## Scientific task

-Collect experimentally confirmed measurements of the binding of cyclic peptides to target proteins: peptide sequences, target proteins, affinity values (KD, IC50), type of cyclization, experimental conditions, structural data from the PDB.
+Collect experimentally confirmed measurements of the binding of cyclic peptides to target proteins: peptide sequences, target proteins, affinity values (KD), type of cyclization, experimental conditions, structural data from the PDB.

 ## What is one record?

-One **record** = one experimental value of the binding (KD or IC50) of a cyclic peptide to a target protein from a specific source.
+One **record** = one experimental value of the binding (KD) of a cyclic peptide to a target protein from a specific source.
 Matches one line in `data/processed/dataset.csv'.

 ## Repository structure